Working from Home, Business Email and Discipline

 Here’s my daily schedule.

 - I get up at sunrise every day.
 Shower, get dressed, and be presentable for my daily videocons.
-Yet, I am in my home office before my posted hours.
+I am in my home office before my posted hours.
 I’m not in PJs or on the couch.

 - My lunch is generally 10-20 minutes, somewhere between 12p-1p.
 Lunch is usually me grabbing a bottle of water from the fridge, some yogurt, or a piece of cheese (or two) that I take back to my home office, where I keep working away.